accorvin/prometheus-openshift-demo/README.md

 ## Deploying grafana

 I like to use Grafana to view metrics from prometheus.
-These steps were taken directly from [1](this blog post) and repeated here for easy referencing.
+These steps were taken directly from [this blog post][1] and repeated here for easy referencing.

 Create a new project for grafana